 \subsection{Participant 5}

-In the pre-processing steps the data in the training set were centered and scaled, with the same transformation being applied to the test set.
-Moreover CMS was log transformed, in order to reduce its skewness.
+In the pre-processing steps, the data in the training set were centered and scaled, with the same transformation being applied to the test set.
+Moreover, CMS was log transformed, in order to reduce its skewness.
 Note that no outlier observations were removed and that the full set of 1060 wavenumbers was used for training and prediction.

 Hierarchical clustering with distance matrix based on the absolute value of correlation between the spectra and Ward's clustering criterion was used to find groupings of the spectra.
-The resulting dendrogram is displayed in Figure \ref{fig:spectradendro}; after a graphical inspection, the transmittance values were assigned to one of the fifteen clusters.
-For each cluster, the transmittance value with the highest correlation with the response variable was selected.
-This formed a set of fifteen features that has been used as predictors for one of the regression models described below.
+The resulting dendrogram is displayed in Figure \ref{fig:spectradendro}; after a graphical inspection, the wavelengths were assigned to one of the fifteen clusters.
+The clustering was used for one of the modelling approaches described below.